 Who is to blame?

-I believe someone should of kick their ass like my father did to me.
+I believe someone should have kick their ass like my father did to me.

-Told me make money and get a education.
+Told me make money and get an education.

 Only respect for a Ojibwa/Mexican is education and money.